Kids Winter Boots Fit Recommendations

 Gordy - 22 years experience

 First off, I measure their feet.
 Whatever they measure at, I would go at least a size bigger.
 This will give them extra room for thicker socks and some wiggle room for their toes.
 Next, if possible I remove the liner from the boot, and check the fit like that.
 You'll be able to better determine the placement of the foot and also the toe room.
 After that, I put the liner back in the boot, put it on the kid's foot, have them walk and make sure there is not too much slipping in the back heel of the boot (there will be some slipping in the back of all winter boots but not too much).
 You don't want boots to fall off while running through thick heavy snow.

 Mike - 22 years experience

-In general kids boots don't necessarily fit to size.
-The best way to tell if there is enough room is to pull the liner out and try that on the child's foot.
+Kids boots don't necessarily fit to size.
+The best way to tell if there is enough room is to pull the liner out and try it on the child's foot.
 Also, make sure to allow room for a thicker sock.
-A nice, thick, looser fitting sock is preferred to wearing multiple pairs of tighter fitting socks.
-Proper circulation is also key to warm feet.
-I usually try to have about an inch from end of toe to end of liner.
+A nice, thick, looser fitting sock is preferred instead of wearing multiple pairs of tighter fitting socks.
+Because maintaining proper circulation is also key to warm feet, I usually try to have about an inch from the end of the toe to the end of the liner.
 Put the liner back in the boot and try it on.
-Make sure it is not to floppy when the child tries to walk.
-If the boot does seem to move around a lot, try a size smaller or, a different style may just fit better in the bigger size.
+Make sure it is not too floppy when the child tries to walk.
+If the boot seems to move around a lot, try a size smaller or a different style may just fit better in the bigger size.
 Because boots generally come only in full sizes, it is better to be a bit big than a bit small.
 Also, remember that if boots are not waterproof, you will need to keep them well sprayed with a waterproof protector.
 Wet feet are cold feet.

 Lynn - 30 years experience